tonamuhang/Android-Calculator/README.md

 # Android-Calculator

-Simple calculator
-A simple calculator built for android devices
+A simple calculator built for android devices.